Michael Hunter (American boxer): Heavyweight, 201 lbs

 In 2011 he dropped down to 201 lbs and won the Golden Gloves title there.

 In June 2011, Hunter helped Wladimir Klitschko in his preparation for his fight against David Haye, acting as his sparring partner in the last few weeks building up to the fight.

-He managed to qualify for the London Olympics by winning his qualifier against Julio Castillo and Yamil Peralta.
-At the Olympics, he was eliminated in the first round by Artur Beterbiyev.
+He managed to qualify for the London 2012 Olympics by winning his qualifier against Julio Castillo and Yamil Peralta.
+At the Olympics, he was eliminated in the first round by future professional world champion Artur Beterbiev who was at his second Olympics.

 Professional career

 In March 2013 Hunter made his professional debut defeating Chad Davis by third-round TKO in a bout held in Phoenix, Arizona.
 He then scored another KO on August 30.

-On April 8, 2017, Hunter fought his first career title fight, against Oleksandr Usyk for the WBO cruiserweight title.
+On April 8, 2017, Hunter fought his first career title fight, against Oleksandr Usyk (11–0) for the WBO cruiserweight title.
 Hunter boxed well in the beginning, but couldn't manage to land effectively on Usyk.
 Usyk, on the other hand, managed to hurt Hunter multiple times, almost knocking him out towards the end of the fight.
 Despite a courageous effort from Hunter, Usyk was declared the winner via unanimous decision.